boonboonsiri/Gemini-Autocomplete-VSCode-Extension/README.md

 # Gemini Autocomplete README
-An AI Autocomplete Extension that works for my uses but feel free to use it as well.
+A less intrusive AI Autocomplete Extension that works for my uses but feel free to use it as well.

 ## Setting up

-Get an Gemini API key from https://aistudio.google.com/app/apikey and set it as `GEMINI_API_KEY` as an environment variable.
+Get an Gemini API key from https://aistudio.google.com/app/apikey and set it as `GEMINI_API_KEY` as an environment variable or set it as `gemini-autocomplete.geminiAPIKey` in your VSCode settings.

 ## Features